Premier League news: Mohamed Salah, Kevin De Bruyne, Romelu Lukaku... too many good players have left Chelsea, says Gullit | Goal.com

 The Blues suffered a 4-0 defeat to Manchester United on the opening day and were held to draws by Leicester and Sheffield United either side of a win over Norwich.

-The two-window transfer ban imposed on the club prevented them from adding to the squad ahead of the campaign, forcing Lampard to call on young players like Tammy Abraham and Mason Mount to replenish the squad.
+The two-window transfer ban imposed on the club prevented them from adding to their options ahead of the campaign, forcing Lampard to call on young players like Tammy Abraham and Mason Mount to replenish the squad.

 Gullit feels the new faith in youth is a big turnaround for the club that saw players like Romelu Lukaku, Kevin De Bruyne and Mohamed Salah leave because of a lack of first-team opportunities, only to become stars elsewhere.